Beacon wallet

 import { set_binder_tezos_toolkit } from "@completium/dapp-ts"

 In all our providers, we will define context props, that will represent the properties that will be made available to children using our context.
-We will then export a useContext
+We will then export a `useContext` shorthand, and the provider itself.&#x20;

 Our wallet provider will provide the following: